SMU-DIGA/cslm/index.md

 4. **Multimodal**.
 Most traditional computers can only handle text and numerical.
 But multimodal LMs can handle audio, image/video and any modal of data.
 We can really build a universal theoretical understanding.

 This would be a new direction for us to understand the intrinsic properties of problems and multimodal LMs.
+Providing a universal perspective for us to design benchmarks, collect data, build model architectures and train the models.
 It is THE new computer science!

 ---